Nutritionist: United States

-In the United States, some nutritionists are certified by the Board for Certification of Nutrition Specialists (BCNS), while other nutritionists are certified by the Clinical Nutrition Certification Board (CCN).
 Certified Nutrition Specialists (CNS) are professionals who have an advanced degree in nutrition from a fully accredited institution.
 There are three distinct certification pathways, which include the CNS for Nutrition and Health Professionals (CNS), CNS for MDs and DOs (CNS), and CNS for Scholars (CNS-S).
-To be award the CNS credential, Nutrition and Health Professional candidates must complete 1,000 supervised practice experience hours.
+To be awarded the CNS credential, candidates must complete 1,000 supervised practice hours.
 They must also pass an examination that covers a spectrum of nutritional science and applied clinical topics.
-CNS practitioners commonly work in private, functional medicine, and integrative health practices.
+CNS practitioners commonly work in private and integrative health practices.

 Registered dietitian nutritionists (RD; RDN) are health professionals qualified to provide safe, evidence-based dietary advice which includes a review of what is eaten, a thorough review of nutritional health, and a personalized nutritional treatment plan.
 They also provide preventive and therapeutic programs at work places, schools and similar institutions.
 Government regulation, especially in terms of licensing, is currently more universal for the RD or RDN than that of CCN.

 Certified Clinical Nutritionists (CCN) are trained health professionals who offer dietary advice on the role of nutrition in chronic disease, including possible prevention or remediation by addressing nutritional deficiencies before resorting to drugs.
 Quackwatch has accused the group that provides credentialing to CCNs, and its members, of promoting highly dubious medical claims including homeopathy, detoxification, and herbalism.